About Makoto Harris Takao

 Affiliated Faculty with the Center for East Asian and Pacific Studies and the Center for Global Studies

-As a musicologist and a cultural historian with a background in Asian Studies, I approach my craft with an interdisciplinary eye, employing music to map Japan’s international relations from the sixteenth century to the present day.
+As a cultural historian with a background in Asian Studies, I approach my craft with an interdisciplinary eye, employing music to map Japan’s international relations from the sixteenth century to the present day.
 My research interests are accordingly varied, spanning work in and between the fields of Japanese religious history, conceptual history, popular music studies, global music history, and the history of emotions.

 While a doctoral fellow at the Australian Research Council Centre for the History of Emotions, I completed a joint PhD in history and musicology at the University of Western Australia.
 Prior to my appointment at UIUC, I was based in Berlin where I held a postdoctoral position and later a research fellowship at the Max Planck Institute for Human Development (Center for the History of Emotions) and was a lecturer and core faculty member for the Master’s Program in Global History at the Freie Universität.